+Under the MECQ, more businesses are allowed to operate with 50% of their employees on-site.
+Under the GCQ, certain industries are permitted to operate 100% but are required to follow some restrictions.
 The Group has ensured that it fully complies with all the government-mandated measures to contain the COVID-19 outbreak in the country.
-These however have caused disruptions to certain areas of the Group's diverse portfolio of businesses and economic activities as follows:
+While these have caused disruptions to certain areas of the Group's diverse portfolio of businesses and economic activities, the shift from ECQ to MECQ and then to GCQ have improved the business outlook moving forward:

-- Travel restrictions imposed by the Philippine government and other countries have resulted to significant reduction in air travel demand for the Air transportation segment; - The Real estate and hotels segment has temporarily closed down some of its commercial properties and suspended the construction of its residential properties.
-Only essential business establishments within its malls such as supermarkets, pharmacies and banks remain open for limited operating hours; - The Foods, agro-industrial and commodities businesses' selling operations remain open and currently has sufficient inventory that enables it to operate its business at normal levels across different geographic locations where it has facilities, in both domestic and international markets.
-But as the situation continues to evolve, the segment nevertheless remains vigilant on the potential impact of the outbreak on its supply chain and consumer demand; - Identified as an essential business establishment under the government's ECQ guidelines, the Banking segment has ensured continued operations and uninterrupted services to provide the financial requirements of its clients as well as to support the entire financial system; and - The Petrochemicals plants continue to operate and deliveries to customers are unhampered to ensure that necessary raw materials are available for the nation's supply chain.
+- Travel restrictions resulted to significant reduction in air travel demand for the Air transportation segment.
+Passenger flights resumed only on June 1, 2020, but are limited in accordance with government guidelines. - The Real estate and hotels segment temporarily closed down some of its commercial properties and suspended the construction of its residential properties.
+Only essential business establishments within its malls such such as supermarkets, pharmacies and banks remain open for limited operating hours.
+These restrictions were eased upon transition to GCQ, and more commercial properties and business establishments, including those considered as non-essential, has started to reopen. - The Foods, agro-industrial and commodities businesses' selling operations continue to operate its business at normal levels across different geographic locations where it has facilities, in both domestic and international markets.
+The segment remains vigilant on the potential impact of the outbreak on its supply chain and consumer demand. - The Banking segment has ensured continued operations and uninterrupted services to provide the financial requirements of its clients as well as to support the entire financial system. - The Petrochemicals plants continue to operate and deliveries to customers are unhampered to ensure that necessary raw materials are available for the nation's supply chain.